TechGardens/gardens.github.io/_posts/2024-05-17-missing_values_conditional_expectation.md

 ## Conditional expectation with interactive plot

+### Motivation and quick math

-We know that height and weight features are correlated.
-Thus, we can use information about the height to better guess the weight missing value.
-We will use conditional expectation method.
-How we can calculate conditional expectation of weight knowing the value of height?
+Given the correlation between height and weight, we can use the known height to better estimate the missing weight values.
+This can be achieved using the conditional expectation method.
+But how do we calculate the conditional expectation of weight given the height?

-Assuming there are two random variables $$X$$ (weight) and $$Y$$ (height) and height value is already known $$Y=y$$ we can calculate conditional probability as a weighted sum of X values and their conditional probability <d-cite key="tabogaconditionalexpectation"></d-cite>, <d-cite key="bishop2006pattern"></d-cite>.
+Assume we have two random variables, $$X$$ (weight) and $$Y$$ (height), and the height value is already known.
+We can calculate the conditional probability as a weighted sum of $$X$$ values and their conditional probabilities $$p(X | Y)$$.
+Mathematically, this can be expressed as <d-cite key="tabogaconditionalexpectation"></d-cite>, <d-cite key="bishop2006pattern"></d-cite>:

 $$
 E[X|Y = y] = \sum_{x}p(x|y)\cdot x
 $$

+This equation tells us that the expected value of weight, given a specific height, is a sum of all possible weights weighted by their conditional probabilities given the height.
+This approach leverages the relationship between the variables to provide a more accurate estimation than simple mean replacement.

+### Conditional probability - interactive plot

-The plot below shows how expected value of weight changes with respect to given height.
-You can see weight conditional probability as a red slice on a 3d plot and 2d plot on the right.
-When height rises, weight also rises.
-You can play with the plot using a slider.
+The plot below illustrates how the expected value of weight changes concerning a given height.
+The red slice on the 3D plot and the 2D plot on the right show the weight's conditional probability.
+As the height increases, the weight also tends to increase.
+You can interact with the plot using a slider to see these changes dynamically.

+This method aims to provide a more nuanced and accurate way of handling missing data by utilizing the inherent relationships within the dataset.

 <div class="l-page">
   <iframe src="{{ '/assets/2024-05-17-missing_values_conditional_expectation/interact_marginal_dist.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%" style="border: 1px dashed grey;"></iframe>
 </div>

-## Replacing missing values with conditional expecatation
+## Replacing missing values with conditional expectation

-Now, when we calculated conditional expectation of weight, we can replace blank spots in a dataset with these values.
-The table belows shows only the records that were missing data.
-You can explore this table and see that weight values has been set proportionaly to height.
+Now that we've calculated the conditional expectation of weight based on height, we can replace the missing values in the dataset with these estimated values.
+The table below displays only the records that were initially missing data.
+As you explore this table, you'll notice that the weight values have been set proportionally to the height, reflecting the relationship we observed between these features.

 <table
   data-height="460"